-The Board of Management of Scoil Mhuire, Coolcotts sets out its policy in accordance with the provisions of the Education Act, 1998 and trusts that by so doing Parents/Guardians will be assisted in relation to enrolment matters.
+The Board of Management of Scoil Mhuire, Coolcotts sets out its policy in accordance with the provisions of the Education Act, 1998 and the Education (Admissions to Schools) Act 2018 and trusts that by so doing Parents/Guardians will be assisted in relation to enrolment matters.
 The Board of Management Chairperson and the Principal will be happy to clarify any matters arising from the policy.

 Name of School: Scoil Mhuire

 Roll No.: 19739N

 Opening Hours 8.50am to 2.30pm (1.30pm for Junior & Senior Infants)